Hatha Yoga: Where It Started and What It Means

 Traditional vs. Modern Hatha Yoga

-Keep in mind that traditional hatha yoga as described above does differ from the typicalhatha yoga” classes one finds at a gym.
+Keep in mind that traditional hatha yoga as described above does differ from the typical hatha yoga” classes one finds at a gym.
 The purpose of many of these are exercise.
 When attending a class, one should expect it to be primarily asana-based, but with some meditation and pranayama practice.

-Benefits and Risks
+What Are the Benefits and Risks of Hatha Yoga?

 Studies have shown that the asanas of a hatha yoga practice can have numerous health benefits.
 It is considered to be an effective type of exercise that can help one lose weight, but it’s cardiovascular benefit depends on the pace.
 It can help one improve strength and flexibility.
 Hatha-based yoga styles have been shown to help reduce chronic back and neck pain.
 In general, people should ease into an asana practice and not attempt advanced postures unless they are under the supervision of an experienced teacher.